 - Improve daily nutrition and eating habits of children through the school setting, and

 - Invest in Michigan agriculture and the related food business economy.

 The Michigan Department of Education administers 10 Cents.
 Since the program launched in the 2016-2017 school year, a core team has supported 10 Cents: MSU Center for Regional Food Systems has provided evaluation, Groundwork Center for Resilient Communities supplied communications and advocacy, and the Michigan Department of Agriculture and Rural Development assisted with food and agriculture connections.

 In the future, the program could be designed to include strategies to reduce health disparities, support minority-, women-, and veteran-owned businesses, and strengthen local food supply chains.
-Future expansions could also extend the pilot to a statewide program and include early care and education sites.

 Schools, policy makers, and advocates can use the resources on this site to understand and communicate about the value and impact of the 10 Cents a Meal pilot program and similar school-based incentive programs for locally grown foods.